katajakasa/aetherguild2/docs/protocol/FORUM.md

             'threads_count': <int Thread count on the board>, 'last_post': {
                 'id': <int Post ID>,
-                'thread_title': <str Thread title>,
+                'thread': <int Thread ID to which post belongs to>, 'thread_title': <str Thread title>,
+                'user': <int User ID of the poster>
                 'user_nickname': <str User name for the owner/creator of the post>, 'created_at': <iso8601 Creation date>,
             }